Hurricane Landscaping

 Larger image and full text version

-Forecasters at NOAA's Climate Prediction Center are predicting 2022 will be another above-average year in terms of Atlantic hurricane activity.
+NOAA forecasters are predicting near-normal hurricane activity in the Atlantic this year.
 One thing you can do to protect your family and home is to hurricane-proof your landscape.
 Here are some tips to help you get started:

 Right Tree, Right Place – Choose trees that are well-suited for your landscape.
 Plant larger trees away from your home, power lines, and other structures.
 This reduces the risk of branches—or trees—falling on your home.
 It also prevents them from knocking down power lines.